 Event Num Umask Value Event Name Definition Description and Comment E4H 00H BOGUS_BR Bogus branches This event counts the number of byte sequences that were mistakenly detected as taken branch instructions.
 This results in a BACLEAR event.
 This occurs mainly after task switches.
 E6H 00Н BACLEARS BACLEARS asserted This event counts the number of times the front end is resteered, mainly when the BPU cannot provide a correct prediction and this is corrected by other branch handling mechanisms at the front and.
 This can occur if the code has many branches such that they cannot be consumed by the BPU.
 Each BACLEAR asserted costs approximately 7 cycles of instruction fetch.
 The effect on total execution time depends on the surrounding code.
-F0 00H PREF_RQSTS_UP Upward prefetches issued from DPL This event counts the number of upward prefetches issued from the Data Prefetch Logic (DPL) to the L2 cache.
+FO 00H PREF_RQSTS_UP Upward prefetches issued from DPL This event counts the number of upward prefetches issued from the Data Prefetch Logic (DPL) to the L2 cache.
 A prefetch request issued to the L2 cache cannot be cancelled and the requested cache line is fetched to the L2 cache.
 F8 00H PREF_RQSTS_DN Downward prefetches issued from DPL.
 This event counts the number of downward prefetches issued from the Data Prefetch Logic (DPL) to the L2 cache.
 A prefetch request issued to the L2 cache cannot be cancelled and the requested cache line is fetched to the L2 cache.

-19.7 PERFORMANCE MONITORING EVENTS FOR INTEL® ATOMTM PROCESSORS
+19.8 PERFORMANCE MONITORING EVENTS FOR INTEL[®] ATOM[TM] PROCESSORS

-Processors based on the Intel Atom microarchitecture support the architectural and non-architectural performance-monitoring events listed in Table 19-1 and Table 19-10.
-In addition, they also support the following non-architectural performance-monitoring events listed in Table 19-11.
+Processors based on the Intel Atom microarchitecture support the architectural performance-monitoring events listed in Table 19-1 and fixed-function performance events using fixed counter listed in Table 19-12.
+In addition, they also support the following non-architectural performance-monitoring events listed in Table 19-14.